 From the first timer to those on stag or hen ‘do’s’ to whole families it is impossible to be bored.
-Even those that frequent Las Vegas can find something new to do every time they visit.
-For the first timer it can be quite a jaw-dropping experience and there are a few important details that need to be taken into consideration before traveling.
+Even those who frequent Las Vegas can find something new to do every time they visit.
+For the first-timer, it can be quite a jaw-dropping experience, and there are a few important details that need to be considered before travelling.

 Las Vegas Age Requirements

 Over many years Las Vegas has tried hard to bill itself as a family friendly destination although there are many activities for the younger set.
-For those that are lucky enough to look under 21 a valid ID that proves you can legally drink is essential.
-Sin City is geared towards adults; there are no unaccompanied minors allowed on the streets after 9pm.
-Everyone will experience having their ID checked regularly, so if you are under 21 it’s probably better to wait and visit when you are old enough to enjoy everything this amazing city has to offer.
+For those lucky enough to look under 21 a valid ID that proves you can legally drink is essential.
+Sin City is geared towards adults; no unaccompanied minors are allowed on the streets after 9 pm.
+Everyone will experience having their ID checked regularly, so if you are under 21 it’s probably better to wait and visit when you are old enough to enjoy everything this fantastic city offers.

 A Room For Every Budget

 Another handy piece of information is that Las Vegas caters for every budget and there is a huge range of hotel options to choose from.
-From Budget rooms at the Flamingo Las Vegas Hotel & Casino to something in the middle range like the Delano Las Vegas or maybe accommodation like a two-story loft and Rolls Royce airport transfer offered by the Aria Sky Suites, all are available to rent.
-Whatever your choice is, if you are a first time visitor (no matter what budget you have) pick a hotel somewhere on the four mile Strip as it’s in the heart of the action and you will also save time and money in transfers.
+From Budget rooms at the Flamingo Las Vegas Hotel & Casino to something in the middle range like the Delano Las Vegas or accommodations like a two-story loft and Rolls Royce airport transfer offered by the Aria Sky Suites, all are available to rent.
+Whatever your choice is if you are a first-time visitor (no matter what budget you have) pick a hotel somewhere on the four-mile Strip as it’s in the heart of the action and you will also save time and money in transfers.